-Beginning in February 2023, the policy on board gender diversity for companies listed on the Prime Market will be changed from a fixed numerical approach to a percentage-based approach.
-We will thus generally recommend voting against the chair of the board under a two-tier board or one-tier with one-committee structure; or the nominating committee chair under a one-tier with three-committee structure of a board without at least 10 percent gender diverse directors at companies listed on the Prime Market.
+Furthermore, beginning in 2026, we will require Prime Market-listed companies to have a board comprised of at least 20% gender diverse directors.
+We will generally recommend voting against the chair of the board under a two-tier board or one-tier with one-committee structure; or the nominating committee chair under a one-tier with three-committee structure of a board that does not meet this requirement.